audr3na/audr3na/README.md

 <div align=center>
 <details>
 <summary>$${\color{#39fa83} byii}$$</summary>
-im EXTREMELY awkward when interacting for the first time , BUT i grow out of that stage quickly if u enjoy talking to me . i also have really bad mental health issues and struggle with responding to others and / or putting effort into new friendships , but i like to make mutuals that i can c+h without rlly talking to . im almost always offtab or on my phone so if u wanna get my attention plz whisper me !!
+im EXTREMELY awkward when interacting for the first time , BUT i grow out of that stage quickly if u enjoy talking to me . i also have really bad mental health issues and struggle with responding to others and / or putting effort into new friendships , but i like to make mutuals that i can c+h without rlly talking to . im usually offtab / on my phone so if u wanna get my attention plz whisper me !!
 </details>
 </div>